 If your child has been injured during the course of labour and delivery, and you have concerns with the medical treatment that was provided, it is important that you contact a BILA lawyer as soon as possible.
 The lawyer will be able to provide you with some preliminary information as to the process of investigating any potential claim, and will advise you on the applicable limitation period.
-There is legislation in each province that limits the amount of time you have within which to issue a claim against the medical practitioners involved.
+There is legislation in each province that limits the amount of time you have within which to issue a birth injury compensation claim against the medical practitioners involved.

 While each lawyer’s procedure may vary somewhat in terms of the investigation of a potential claim, there are a number of steps that you can likely expect.
 These include the following: